Find Grad Schools

 16 Yearly Graduations

-Texas A&M University - College Station comes in at #6 on our list of the most popular colleges offering doctor's degrees in CE.
+Texas A&M University - College Station comes in at #6 on our list of the most popular colleges offering doctor's degrees in ce.
 Each year, around 70,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 16 doctor's degrees were handed out to CE majors at Texas A&M College Station.
-Around 6% of these students were from an underrepresented racial-ethnic group, and 13% were women.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 16 people received their doctor's degree in ce from Texas A&M College Station.

 #7